-The workshop will focus on the status of the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM), gathering as broad a range of perspectives as possible with a variety of countries (ins and outs, including non-participating Member States and third countries, crisis and non-crisis countries), levels (national, supra- and international), and backgrounds (academic and supervisory practice).
+The workshop focused on the status of the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM), gathering as broad a range of perspectives as possible with a variety of countries (ins and outs, including non-participating Member States and third countries, crisis and non-crisis countries), levels (national, supra- and international), and backgrounds (academic and supervisory practice).

-During the workshop, a number of core issues will be discussed and the debate will try to address – among others – the following questions: to what extent does the regulatory framework under the Single Rulebook assist or hinder centralized decision-making?
+During the workshop, a number of core issues were discussed and the debate addressed – among others – the following questions: to what extent does the regulatory framework under the Single Rulebook assist or hinder centralized decision-making?
 Have the Joint Supervisory Teams (JST) proven to be a tool to have both a sufficiently high information basis on the local level of the banks supervised and robust enough a membership to avoid capture?
 Has the split of supervisory competences in the SSM created problems or can it be seen as a sensible scheme?
 If the purpose of the SRM, as part of the Banking Union project, is to centralize resolution decision-making, to what extent does discretion remain within the national authorities?
 To what extent should all classes of retail financial services be exempted from bail-in?